1DGK/1dgk.github.io/misc.md

 - The Travels of Marco Polo
 - The Cosmic Perspective by Jeffrey Bennett
 - The Second World War, Beevor
+- A Psalm for the Wild-Built, Becky Chambers
+- Not the End of the World, Hannah Ritchie

 **Currently watching**
 - One Hundred Years of Solitude (2024)